| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 ▣"those who dwell on the earth were made drunk with the wine of her immorality" This is an allusion to Jer.
 51:7.
 It is also introduced in Rev. 14:8.
 The phrase "those who dwell on the earth" is a recurrent theme in Revelation denoting unregenerate, apostate Israel (cf. Rev. 3:10; 6:10; 8:13; 11:10; 13:8,14; 17:8).

 "Drink" is OT imagery for judgment (cf. Ps.
-75:6-8).
+75:6-8 and Special Topic: Cup).

 Special Topic: Wine and Strong Drink

 17:3 "And he carried me away in the Spirit" This phrase is used to introduce John's visions (cf. Rev. 1:10; 4:2; 17:3; 21:10).
 Many commentators base their understanding of the structure of Revelation on these visions.
 Remember, apocalyptic literature is a highly structured genre.
-The structure becomes a key in interpretation.
+The structure becomes a major key in interpretation.

 Special Topic: Spirit (pneuma) in the NT